FreemapSlovakia/freemap-mapnik/README.md

 You must have imposm3 installed.
 For instructions how to build it see https://github.com/omniscale/imposm3.

-To import the data use following command (with correct pbf filename).
+To import the data use following command (with correct pbf filename):

 ```
 ~/go/bin/imposm import -connection postgis://<you>:<your_password>@localhost/<you> -mapping imposm-mapping.json -read slovakia-latest.osm.pbf -write
 ```